One-com/knockout-transformations/README.md

 **Indexing**

-This projection provides you with live updated index on a key returned by the given function.
-In contrast to the `map`, `filter` and `sortBy` this projection returns an object and is therefore not a candidate for chaining.
+This transformation provides you with live updated index on a key returned by the given function.
+In contrast to the `map`, `filter` and `sortBy` this transformation returns an object and is therefore not a candidate for chaining.

 ```js